 - “From HIPAA to ARRA and Beyond: Making Sense of Health Information Privacy and Security Requirements for Community Health Centers,” Texas Association of Community Health Centers’ 26th Annual Conference, Dallas (November 2, 2009)

-- “Social Networking and Healthcare Providers: Understanding the Risks,” Webinar convened by Strafford Publications (October 22, 2009)
+- “Social Networking and Healthcare Providers: Understanding the Risks,” Strafford Publications (October 22, 2009)

 - “New Red Flags Rules for Healthcare Providers: Are You Ready?”
 Strafford Publications (June 24, 2009 and October 7, 2009)

 - “FTC Red Flags Rule/Compliance Tips for Healthcare Providers,” Strafford Publications (October 7, 2009).